eloisetaylor5693/cu-tech-test/README.md

 ## Decisions

-- Using **nextjs** because it's really quick and easy to spin up a backend and frontned layer
+- Using **nextjs** because it's really quick and easy to spin up a backend and frontend layer, and routing comes out-the-box
 - Using **Axios** because it's an easy to use library
 - Implemented caching with **axios-cache-interceptor** because it plugs in nicely with axios, and persists caching of different requests. **fetch** only seems to cache the last request, so when the search term changes, the next request is not cached even if the term was searched recently
 - Used comically large fonts, and split the name and genres on 2 lines so that you can see the infinite scrolling.
 Without this everything loads before you get a change to scroll because everything is in view